pymupdf/PyMuPDF/docs/recipes-common-issues-and-their-solutions.rst

 Missing or Unreadable Extracted Text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Fairly often, text extraction does not work text as you would expect: text may be missing at all, or may not appear in the reading sequence visible on your screen, or contain garbled characters (like a ? or a "TOFU" symbol), etc. This can be caused by a number of different problems.
+Fairly often, text extraction does not work text as you would expect: text may be missing, or may not appear in the reading sequence visible on your screen, or contain garbled characters (like a ? or a "TOFU" symbol), etc. This can be caused by a number of different problems.

 Problem: no text is extracted
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^